jane-hung/w251-fall2021-project/README.md

 # w251-fall2021-project
 Final Project for Fall 2021
+See [here](https://github.com/jane-hung/w251-fall2021-project/blob/main/w251-final-report.pdf) for the formal writeup of results.

 1. Start up EC2 instance (g4pn.xlarge) with NVIDIA Deep Learning AMI and 500 GB - EBS storage.
 If you are connecting to a stopped instance, skip to step 4.

 2. Clone project repository